Gleejr/Azure-network-protocols/README.md

 <p>
-35. Next I will observe DHCP traffic.
-I will clear Wireshark and change the filter to dhcp.
+35. Clear Wireshark again and change the filter to "dhcp."
 </p>